moveit/moveit_visual_tools/README.md

 ## Show parts of a robot

-These functions are a little more complicated TODO document more
+These functions are a little more complicated

  - publishEEMarkers